 Secondly, Officials are now asking for original passports if a driver is stopped for any infraction.
 Police used to accept a passport photocopy, but they are now looking for the real deal.
-There are a few checkpoints that are set up on roads just to check tourists.
+There are sometimes checkpoints that are set up on roads just to check tourists (I have seen this less in the past few years).
 These are local uniformed police just doing their job.
 I don't worry much about them anymore, but one shouldn't go out driving without the original passport even on short day trips.

 Thirdly, drivers should be very mindful of speed traps.
 Usually Costa Ricans are very good about flashing their lights and warning other drivers of upcoming speed traps.
 Pay attention to that.
 Drivers should not pay the police the cost of the ticket should a policeman ask- that's essentially a bribe.
 Nearly all minor traffic tickets can be paid at any national bank or even at some car rental agencies when the car is returned.
 No one is under any obligation to pay any policeman.

 Fourth, road conditions are lousy at night.
 I generally don't drive when its dark unless it's a short hop to a restaurant.

 Finally, one can hire a car the entire time in Costa Rica or just for specific birding trips... and rent the English speaking driver as well.
 Costa Rica Gateway offers such a service.
 This may cut down on the stress of driving while still allowing more freedom than a tour group.
 It can be particularly useful for destinations in the Central Valley when orbiting out of the San Jose Airport.
 However, it will be more costly.
 More general shuttle services in metro areas (that are not natural history oriented) can be found at Costa Rica Travel Transport and Liberia Costa Rica Transportation Online .